CHAPTER 6.00 - PERSONNEL

 C. If it is discovered during the period of employment that an employee has a prior criminal record and no falsification of an application nor attempt to mislead occurred, the record shall be reviewed by the CBC committee.
 The committee shall consider all information, including any mitigating conditions, and report findings of fact, possible mitigating circumstances and recommendations for action to the Superintendent.
 The employee shall have the opportunity to respond in writing to the findings and recommendation.
 The Superintendent shall review the record, recommendation and response before taking appropriate action.
 Appeal of the Superintendent’s action shall follow collective bargaining agreements or School Board policy, as appropriate.

-D. Instructional personnel and noninstructional or contractual personnel who have direct contact with students or have access to or control of school funds must meet the screening requirements described in law every five (5) years.
+D. Instructional personnel and noninstructional or contractual personnel who have direct contact with students or have access to or control of school funds must meet the screening requirements described in law every five (5) years in accordance with the statutory rescreening schedules.
+An employee with a break in service of more than ninety (90) days from a position that requires screening, must be re-screened if the employee is returning to a position that requires screening.
 Personnel whose fingerprints have not been maintained by the Department of Law Enforcement are required to be refingerprinted.

 E. An employee whose criminal record after employment would disqualify him/her from employment shall be subject to disciplinary action up to and including termination.